Alexandra Rapaport

-She has featured in more than 40 feature films and TV series, among them the crime series Sandhamn Murders, Gåsmamman and Heder.
+She has featured in more than 40 feature films and TV series, among them the crime series The Sandhamn Murders, Gåsmamman and Heder.

 Personal life

-Her parents were both from Poland.
+She was born on 26 December 1971 in Bromma.
+She graduated from the Stockholm Theater Academy in 1997.

 Her father, Edmund Rapaport (1923–2020), was a Polish Jew who fled to Sweden during World War II and became a statistician.
 Her mother, Ewa Rapaport (1938–1981), was an architect.

 She and her husband, Joakim Eliasson, had a son in 2007 and a daughter in 2010.

-She was aunt to Swedish alpine free-skier Matilda Rapaport, who died in an avalanche accident in 2016.
+Her niece, alpine free-skier Matilda Rapaport, died in an avalanche accident in 2016.